Getting free access to a great tool is a nice feeling, [but the developers need to make money to continue existing.]

 An early success story in freemium economics.

-With its free tool to integrate contract signing with customer relationship management systems, it quickly built up over a million users.
+With its free tool to integrate contract signing with customer relationship management (CRM) systems, it quickly built up over a million users, and as of 2021 has 4,000,000 users worldwide.

 Key takeaway: attracting a large number of sign-ups increases the size of the pool of customers who may upgrade to premium.

-Despite recent criticism that their free version is too restrictive (too many ads, not enough choice of songs), they could boast 70 million paying subscribers at the start of 2018 (up from 30 million in 2016).
-Those are impressive numbers.
+Despite criticism that their free version is too restrictive (too many ads, not enough choice of songs, and a maximum of 6 free skips per hour), they boasted 70 million paying subscribers at the start of 2018, and as of June 2021, 165 Million subscribers (for clarity - this figure includes active, non-active, paying and freemium users.)
+Those are impressive numbers, no matter how you crunch them.

-Key takeaway: freemium can work in all sorts of industries!
+Key takeaway: freemium can work in all sorts of industries, and can succeed in the face of criticism.

-Free blogging software which lets you create your own website quickly and easily.
+Free blogging software that lets you create your own website quickly and easily.
 This platform made something that once cost a huge amount of money accessible to everyone.

-"We only charge for the things that are really hard to do”, says Wordpress CEO Toni Schneider.
-The assumption being that customers will think “this is hard, this is expensive, and I'm willing to pay for it"
+"We only charge for the things that are really hard to do”, says former WordPress CEO Toni Schneider.
+The assumption being that customers will think “this is hard, this is expensive, and I'm willing to pay for it."

 Key takeaway: customers are often willing to pay for things to be done that are outside of their area of expertise.